Skip to content

 Lark supports flat fee, tiered, and package prices.
 Prices can also be defined in custom units (relevant if you use custom credits).

-A rate is an abstraction over price and pricing metrics.
-It defines how your customer gets charged for specific things.
+A rate defines how your customer gets charged for specific items.
 Rates can either be fixed or usage-based.

 • Fixed rates are charged upfront in a billing cycle.
 The quantity is specified upfront.